Skip to content

 Where at-home changes the calculation

 Even a well-priced twelve-session package lands north of $1,000 a year.
 An at-home device is about $199 up front plus refills, which usually keeps a full year of regular dermaplaning in the few-hundred-dollar range.
-So the honest comparison is not package price vs single-session price - it is your realistic annual package spend against a device you own.
+The honest comparison weighs your realistic annual package spend against a device you own, not package price vs single-session price.
 Drop both totals into the dermaplaning cost calculator and the break-even usually favors home unless you value the professional hand and the add-on treatments a membership includes.

 How to judge a plan before you sign